 SOS: Essential Voices The pandemic has changed our entire way of life.
 It has changed the way we work, recreate, eat, learn, teach, interact with friends and family, etc. It has forced us to confront the fact that life is precarious, fragile and precious.
 It has exposed the great divide in American society, with black and brown people disproportionately succumbing to the virus, as compared to white people.

-We are collecting stories from essential workers about their experiences working on the front lines.
-We’d like to hear from medical personnel, hospital housekeepers, grocery store workers, delivery people, and other essential workers.
-We want to hear about what you do, how you’ve been coping, your hopes, your fears, your families, your despair—anything you’re moved to write about.
-We will adapt your text, keeping your story intact and using as many of your words as we can, into singable lyrics.
+We collected stories from essential workers about their experiences working on the front lines.
+We heard from medical personnel, hospital housekeepers, grocery store workers, delivery people, and other essential workers.
+We heard about what they do, how they’ve been coping, their hopes, their fears, their families, their despair, and anything else they were moved to write about.
+We then paired those texts who composers who set their words to music.
+The stories were then presented during SOS: Essential Voices.